 Recognized for his work in the Baroque repertoire, Christian Senn sings Vivaldi and Handel with equal success.

 His Vivaldi roles include La Senna in La Senna festeggiante with Paul Goodwin, Astolfo in Orlando furioso with Jean-Christophe Spinosi at the Théâtre des Champs-Elysées, the title role in Bajazet which he has performed in major European capitals and in Japan with Europa Galante conducted by Fabio Biondi.

 Part of his repertoire features sacred music: Messe solemnelle by César Frank, Messe solennelle de Sainte Cécile by Charles Gounod, Requiem by Fauré and Mozart.
-Particularly fond of Bach, he has sung many of his Cantatas, the Christmas Oratorio, the St John and St Matthew Passions with Ruben Jais and the Ensemble La Barocca, the Magnificat with Antonio Pappano at the Accademia di Santa Cecilia in Rome.
+Particularly fond of Bach, he has sung many of his Cantatas, the Christmas Oratorio, the St John and St Matthew Passions with Ruben Jais, the Magnificat with Antonio Pappano at the Accademia di Santa Cecilia in Rome.

 For Naïve, Christian Senn has recorded a DVD with Rossini’s Pietra del paragone filmed at the Paris Théâtre du Châtelet, as well as two Vivaldi CDs, Tito Manlio and Dorilla in Tempe.
 His solo album “Bach – The Solo Cantatas for Bass” he recorded with La Barocca and Ruben Jais for the Glossa label, achieved great critical acclaim.